BenoitAverty/remix-i18n-test/README.md

 This is a remix experiment for a great i18n solution.

+⚠️ The master branch uses remix-i18next.
+For the custom solution, please see the `custom-i18next-solution` branch.

 ## Motivation

 About a year ago, I worked on a Next.js app with the following requirements for internationalization :